GaoangLiu/GaoangLiu.github.io/_drafts/countvectorizer.md

 ```
 What happens when `CountVectorizer(doc)` is executed ?

 The text documents `doc` is converted into a matrix of token counts.
-More specifically,
+More specifically, the method will
 1. lowercases text
 2. uses `utf-8` encoding
 3. performs tokenization (converts raw text to smaller units of text)